Dangerous Passage: Plot

-In the middle of the night, Joe wakes up from the ship crashing into some sharp rocks.
+In the night, Joe is woken by a nearby foghorn and notices the ship heading into the rocks.
 He tries to stop Saul and take the wheel, but is knocked unconscious and locked into his cabin.
 Nita manages to break down the door with an axe and free him.
-The only ones left on the ship are the two of them and Bergstrom and his impostor, since the rest of the crew has escaped on a life raft.
+The only ones left on the ship are the two of them and Bergstrom and his impostor, since the rest of the crew has abandoned ship.
 Bergstrom suggests they work together to stay alive, assuring Joe he has given up his plan to take his money.

-Still, when they hear on the radio that planes are sent out to rescue them, Bergstrom makes Joe fall hard into a deep hole in the deck.
-He is again knocked out and wakes up in a hospital a few days later.
+When Bergstrom and impostor Zomano hear on the radio that a rescue seaplane has been dispatched, they plan again to do away with Joe.
+While the three men are standing over a deck hatch, looking deep into a ships hold, Joe is pushed in, knocked unconscious and left to drown.
+Joe doesn't drown, is rescued and wakes in a hospital in Tampico Mexico.

-Joe goes to Galveston, Texas, to collect his identification which he has sent in advance by mail, but finds that Nita has already been there in his place and fetched the papers.
-He tracks her down and discovers her with Bergstrom and the impostor.
-They threaten to kill her, demanding the papers.
+Joe goes to Galveston, Texas, to collect his identification papers which he has sent in advance by mail, but finds that Nita has already been there in his place and fetched them.
+He tracks her down and discovers her with Bergstrom and Zomano.
+They threaten to kill her, demanding the papers but Bergstrom finds the papers hidden in a music box.

-Joe climbs into the apartment through a window, and in self-defence manages to shoot and kill the impostor just as Bergstrom gets his hands on the papers.
-Bergstrom calls the police, trying to get Joe arrested for the impostor's murder, but Joe overpowers him and when the police arrive, Bergstrom is arrested instead.
+Joe climbs into the apartment through a window, and in self-defence manages to shoot and kill the Zomano.
+Bergstrom calls the police, trying to deflect the situation solely on Zomano.
+Bergstrom is prevented from leaving and the three await the police to arrive.
 Joe and Nita reunite with a kiss.